 A recently published BMA study looked at whether consuming fruit juices or whole fruit could lead to type 2 diabetes.
 This was no small study – over 180,000 individuals were included in the results.
 The researchers found conclusive evidence that eating specific whole fruits (blueberries, grapes and apples) actually reduced the chance of diabetes.
 On the other hand, regularly drinking fruit juice was found to increase the chance of diabetes.

 Why is drinking a juice so much worse than eating the whole fruit?
 When you eat the whole fruit, all that extra fiber prevents sugar from being absorbed quickly in your gut.
 On the other hand, when you drink fruit juice, there is nothing stopping the fructose from being absorbed quickly and spiking your blood sugar.
-In the UK, fruit juices will soon have to be labelled with a red ‘traffic light’ warning sign to signify that they have a high sugar content.
+In the UK, fruit juices will soon have to be labeled with a red ‘traffic light’ warning sign to signify that they have a high sugar content.
 That’s why I recommend that Candida sufferers eat some whole fruits later on in their treatment plan, but I ask them to always avoid fruit juice.

 Fruit juice doesn’t just come in a bottle!
 It is also a fast-growing ingredient used by the food industry to sweeten our meals.
 In fact, if you regularly read the labels on your food, you might have noticed that ‘fruit juice concentrate’ is rapidly replacing High Fructose Corn Syrup and other unhealthy sweeteners in our food.